 - The GHS Index would be independent and therefore much less likely to be subject to political pressure.

 - We believe that these three organizations are exceptionally well-equipped to do this work.

 - Our understanding is that some past examples of similar indexes, such as NTI’s Nuclear Security Index, have been successful at creating political pressure and impacting government decision-making.

 The key open question for this grant is whether the proposed GHS Index can offer an improvement over the JEE in terms of how it measures capacity to prevent and respond to pandemics.
 An important related question is whether sufficient publicly available data exist to support an effective index.
-We awarded this planning grant to provide NTI, CHS and EIU with an opportunity to explore these questions by developing a preliminary set of categories for the Index and determining whether publicly available data exist in those categories.
+We recommended this planning grant to provide NTI, CHS and EIU with an opportunity to explore these questions by developing a preliminary set of categories for the Index and determining whether publicly available data exist in those categories.

 |Global Health Security Agenda, Assessments & JEE||Source (archive)|

 |NTI Nuclear Security Index, About the NTI Index||Source (archive)|